 Public/State School in Australia– What will it cost me?

-Overseas residents in some states pay more for school fees than locals,.
+Overseas residents in some states pay a higher premium of school fees in Australia.

 Western Australia since January 2015 $4,000 per family each year, regardless of the number of children a family have enrolled in public schools.

 Students who areon a short stay bridging visa may well be required to pay higher school fees.

 Department of Education for each State and Territory:

 ACT – www.det.act.gov.au